The Private Wealth & Private Client Review: Liechtenstein

 Subject of wealth tax

 The entire movable and immovable wealth of the taxpayer is subject to wealth tax.
-Individuals with limited tax liability are only taxable in respect of their domestic wealth that is real estate and permanent establishments in Liechtenstein.16
+Individuals with limited tax liability are only taxable in respect of their domestic wealth that comprises real estate and permanent establishments in Liechtenstein.17

 The Tax Act provides for certain exemptions from wealth tax.
 In particular, real estate and permanent establishments abroad are exempted from wealth tax.
 Taxpayers are also entitled to make certain deductions, such as reducing assets by debts and other liabilities, provided that the taxpayer is liable as principal debtor.